Books and e-books

 E-book publishers

-The rules for borrowing, copying, printing and downloading e-books vary from one publisher to another.
-You can also find e-books by searching directly through the e-book publishers' websites.
-This gives you more search options, such as searching the full text of the book and browsing by topic.
+The rules for borrowing, copying, printing and downloading e-books are different depending on the publisher.
+You can also search for e-books directly on the publishers’ websites.
+This often gives you more search options, such as full-text searching and browsing by subject.

 Cambridge Core